daudix/blog/posts/Gemini: Exploring the Cozy World of Capsules and Space.md

 ## Gemini Browsers

-Gemini is a protocol that are not supported by regular web browsers, so you will need a separate browser for it, as Gemini protocol are much easier than web, there are a lot of browsers for it, some good ones are:
+Gemini is a protocol that are not supported by regular web browsers, so you will need a separate browser for it.
+As Gemini protocol are much easier than web, there are a lot of browsers for it, some good ones are:

 * [Lagrange](https://github.com/skyjake/lagrange) (Cross-platform) - Beautiful, fast and customizable Gemini browser
 * [Geopard](https://github.com/ranfdev/Geopard) (Linux) - Colorful and adaptive Libadwaita Gemini browser written in Rust